Sweat the Small Stuff

 • No eye contact

-The cost of losing a customer is multiplied in tough times simply because there is a smaller pool of replacements and much more intense competition for them.
-Do NOT be fooled by mainstream news; businesses like Circuit City and Starbucks are not suddenly upside down thanks only to a credit crunch or drop in customer spending; there’s much more to their suddenly revealed weaknesses than that.
+Do NOT be fooled by mainstream news; businesses are not suddenly upside down thanks only to a credit crunch or drop in customer spending; there’s much more to their suddenly revealed weaknesses than that.
 They have gone on too long not sweating the small stuff, and now they are suffering consumer’s revenge.

 If you have any interest in being competitive than start sweating the small stuff because every little thing does count.